0xMelz/MateFi/contract/README.md

 ### Mutable Storage
 1. `numLoans`: An unsigned integer representing the total number of loans issued.
-2. `fraxLoans`: A mapping that associates a unique loan number (ID) with a `FraxLoan` struct, representing all the active loans.
+2. `mateFi`: A mapping that associates a unique loan number (ID) with a `MateFi` struct, representing all the active loans.

 ### Events
 1. `LoanCreated`: Fired when a new loan is created by an NFT owner.